 Substance Observation before heating What happened after heating What happened after cooling

 Butter/margarine

 Chocolate/wax

-Ice blocks/ice cream
+lce blocks/ice cream

-- What happened when the solids were heated by the candle?
-They melted - 2.
-What happened to the substances when they cooled down again?
+- 1. What happened when the solids were heated by the candle? - 2.
+What happened to the substances when they cooled down again? - 3.
+Did the ice cream solidify again or did it remain a liquid?